About

 ARTICLE V

-(A) Regular board of directors meetings shall be held, at any place designated from time to time by the resolution of the board.
-The board of directors shall meet regularly each month prior to the regular membership meeting.
-Seven (7) total combined board members and chairperson members vote shall constitute a quorum.
+(A) Regular Board of Directors meetings shall be held, at any place designated from time-to-time by the resolution of the Board of Directors.
+The Board of Directors shall meet regularly each month prior to the regular membership meeting.
+Seven (7) total combined Board Members and chairperson members vote shall constitute a quorum, with a minimum of four (4) Directors

-(B) Membership meetings.
-Regular meeting of the membership of NCA, Inc. shall be held on the second Wednesday of each month except July, August and December.
-Majority present shall constitute a quorum.
+(B) General Meetings.
+Regular meetings of the membership of Northern California Arts, Incorporated shall be held on the second Wednesday of each month except July, August, and December.

-(C) Special meetings of the board of directors may be called at any time by request of the president or by joint request of four members of the board.
-Special board meetings shall be held upon four days’ notice by email, first-class mail or 48 hours’ notice delivered personally or by telephone or in accordance with Corporations Code Section 5211.
+(C) Special meetings of the Board of Directors may be called at any time by request of the President or by joint request of four (4) members of the Board.
+Special Board Meetings shall be held upon four days’ notice by e-mail, first-class mail, or forty-eight (48) hours’ notice delivered personally or by telephone or in accordance with Corporations Code Section 5211.

 ARTICLE VI